rae83/info4250/README.md

 ### Models
 The model built out in nnet-risk-model.ipynb returned better results than that of svc-risk-model.ipynb, and as such, more in-depth work is presented in this notebook.

 The output at the very bottom of svc-risk-model.ipynb contains all the interesting information for that model.
-For nnet, it is spread throught but annotated with comments.
+For nnet, it is spread throughout the notebook but annotated with comments.
 I tried to put in clarifying blocks of text throughout to explain what is happening / being shown.
 Let me know if you have any questions!

 ### Sources
 The data csv files come from [ProPublica's repo](https://github.com/propublica/compas-analysis) of data they collected from FOIA requests (thanks for doing all the hard work!).